 - 3.2 The Council uses a one year limit for red colour ratings, which differs from the model used by LAS, which sets a limit of 6 months.
 This difference reflects a different risk appetite to the standard limits recommended by LAS. - 3.3 Typically, the minimum credit ratings criteria the Council use will be a Short-Term rating (Fitch or equivalents) of F1 and a Long-Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances, consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 3.4 The Council is alerted to changes to ratings of all three agencies through its use of our creditworthiness service.
-If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - 3.5 In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a weekly basis.
+In these instances, consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 3.4 All credit ratings will be monitored weekly, with specific regard for counterparties the Council has exposure to.
+The Council is alerted to changes to ratings of all three agencies through its use of LAS creditworthiness service.
+If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately.
+If required new counterparties which meet the criteria will be added to the list. - 3.5 In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a weekly basis.
 Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 3.6 Sole reliance will not be placed on the use of this external service.
 In addition, this Council will also use market data and market information, information on sovereign support for banks and the credit ratings of that supporting government.